The Accounting Equation Explained with Examples

 All accounting courses start with the accounting equation and the meaning it has.
-There might be many names or variations for the equation but in reality it does not change.
+There might be many names or variations for the equation, but it does not change in reality.

-The purpose of the equation underlies the purpose of accounting, and that is to account for the flow of resources in and out of an entity – often a business.
-Whether this flow of resources is measured purely in cash movement or a full accrual basis, the accounting equation helps us to understand how these flows should be recorded.
+The purpose of the equation underlies the purpose of accounting, and that is to account for the flow of resources in and out of an entity.
+Whether we measure these flows of resources in cash movement or on a full accrual basis, the accounting equation helps us understand how to record these flows.

 Basic Accounting Equation

-The accounting equation basically says that at any point of the time, the assets should equal the liabilities plus the equity (the capital and the reserves).
+The equation says that the assets should equal the liabilities plus the equity (the capital and the reserves) at any point in time.

-However, each item in this equation can be further expanded which will give us the expanded accounting equation.
+However, we can expand each item in this equation, giving us the expanded accounting equation.
 The expanded accounting equation will be the same as a more compact view of the statement of financial position or the balance sheet.

-Therefore, the assets can be further analyzed in cash, accounts receivable, prepayments and other short or long term assets.
-Similarly, the liabilities can be further expanded and include financial statement line items such as the accounts payable, the accruals, the short term and the long term interest bearing debt and other liabilities line items.
+Therefore, we can further analyse the assets into cash, accounts receivable, prepayments and other short or long term assets.
+Similarly, we can expand the liabilities and include financial statement line items such as the accounts payable, the accruals, the short term and the long term interest-bearing debt and other liabilities line items.

-The most important thing in the expanded accounting accounting equation is the equity.
+The most important thing in the expanded accounting equation is equity.
 The equity generally consists of the share capital or the capital contributed by the shareholders and the reserves or the retained earnings.
-There are many different types of reserves but for simplicity we will just consider the retained earnings.
+There are many different types of reserves, but for simplicity, we will consider the retained earnings.

-The retained earnings is the accumulated profits (or losses) less any dividends paid to the shareholders.
-Therefore, the retained earnings, a statement of financial position line item is the only way that the income statement and the statement of financial position can interact.
+The retained earnings are the accumulated profits (or losses) less any dividends paid to the shareholders.
+Therefore, the retained earnings, a statement of financial position line item is the only way the income statement and the statement of financial position can interact.

 Expanded Accounting Equation